 Being a responsible business encompasses all aspects of the way we work, from the way we treat our colleagues to our supply chain and our impact on the environment.
 We have clear policies and ambitious targets to ensure we take a consistent best practice approach and keep improving.Read more about our Responsible Business Fundamentals and our progress against our commitments and targets in our Responsible Business Report and our Performance Data appendix.
+Our 2020/21 Responsible Business Report will be published in June 2021.

 We aim to create a positive culture and support our 77,000 colleagues to look after their mental, physical, social and financial health.
 We’re training our leaders on how to support this and we’re helping our HR teams to identify colleagues experiencing mental health issues, so they can access the right support.